mstksg/inCode/copy/entries/huffman-3.md

 So it's clear that using normal pipe composition (`(>->)`) doesn't work.
 We're going to have to transform our `Direction` producer in another way.

-#### pipes-parse

-This is precisely the problem that *pipes-parse* attempts to solve.
+Luckily for us, this is precisely the problem that *pipes-parse* was made to solve.

-We'll go into more detail about how it solves this later.
+We'll go into more detail about just *how* it solves this later.
 At the high level, instead of composing pipes with `(>->)`, we'll *transform* pipes by using pipe transformers/functions.

 So we'll modify our plan.
 We'll have our "`Direction` producer", which consists of: